 Some of the most popular winter bedding plants include;

 - Cyclamen: with flowering beginning in December, these bright magenta flowers are ideal for a bold pop of colour through winter.

 - Bellis: this plant is a larger species of the common daisy, boasting pretty pink, red and white flowers throughout winter.

 - Polyanthus.
 These flowers are strong and long-lasting, with sturdy stems that guarantee a colourful display all throughout winter.

 What are summer bedding plants?

 Summer bedding plants are also known as annuals.
 These flowers require protection from the frost and therefore thrive in warmer temperatures.

 Some of the most popular summer bedding plants include;

-- Petunias.
-These stunning blooms are available in a variety of shades and patterns.
-Petunias are great in hanging baskets, or for adding interest to a flower bed.
+- Petunias: these stunning blooms are available in a variety of shades and patterns.
+Petunias are great for hanging baskets, or for adding interest to a flower bed.

 If you’re looking to transform your garden, look no further than the full collection at Gardeners Dream.
 From indoor plants and outdoor plants to gardening tools, you’re sure to find the perfect options to inject a breath of fresh air into your garden.